beatobongco/DFN-Base/README.md

-# DFN - Docker-Flask-Nginx Template
+# DFN Base

+Docker-Flask-Nginx base template.

-A simple template for creating flask apps running behind gunicorn and nginx, containerized in docker-compose and docker.
+A simple template for creating flask apps running behind gunicorn and nginx, containerized in docker.

 This repo was created for learning purposes and for future reference.